digao-dalpiaz/Crosswords/README.md

 If you are unable to form a word in a move, you will automatically receive more letters in your pot.
 **A move can only be completed when all words entered are complete and valid.**

+### Supported dictionaries

+For now, the game supports letters in:
+- English
+- Portuguese Brazil

 ### Required components:

 - Dam: https://github.com/digao-dalpiaz/Dam